gridsome/gridsome.org/docs/directory-structure.md

 #### Templates directory

-If you are importing an external data source, like posts from a WordPress blog, into your project.
-Then each post would look for a component in this directory for its template.
+If you are importing an external data source, like posts from a WordPress blog, into your project then each post would look for a component in this directory for its template.
 The name of the component file must match the node type in your GraphQL schema.